| Microsoft Office Professional 2007Office desktop productivity suite with editions for all business

 lite CRM add-on to Outlook that enables a nice assortment of customer relations

 functionality without having to invest in a major CRM system.
+Overall, there were a hand full of truly

 impressive updates to the application suite on the whole, and a number of nifty